openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 #.
 In the component that appears, select **Edit**.

 #.
 In the component editor, specify the settings that you want.
 For more
-   information about each setting, see :ref:`LTI Component Settings`.
+   information about each setting, see :ref:`LTI Component settings`.

 #.
 Select **Save**.